ylvao/mrchem/docs/mrcpp_api.rst

 Analytic functions
 ------------------

-The general way of defining an analytic function is to use a lambdas (or std::function), which provide lightweight function that can be used on the fly.
+The general way of defining an analytic function is to use lambdas (or std::function), which provide lightweight functions that can be used on the fly.
 However, some analytic functions, like Gaussians, are of special importance and have been explicitly implemented with additional functionality.